Shopify/remote-dom/documentation/migrations/remote-ui-to-remote-dom.md

 - [`@remote-ui/dom`](https://www.npmjs.com/package/@remote-ui/dom).
 The [`@remote-dom/core` package](/packages/core/) now provides all DOM-related utilities.
 - [`@remote-ui/htm`](https://www.npmjs.com/package/@remote-ui/htm).
 The [`@remote-dom/core/html`](/packages/core/README.md#remote-domcorehtml) package exports an [`htm`](https://www.npmjs.com/package/htm) function for building trees of DOM nodes.
 - [`@remote-ui/mini-react`](https://www.npmjs.com/package/@remote-ui/react).
 This library was an adapted version of [Preact](https://preactjs.com/), which is a popular alternative to React.
 The new DOM-based API works great with Preact, so you can use Preact directly instead.
 We’ve also introduced a [`@remote-dom/preact`](/packages/preact/) package that provides a few convenience utilities for using Preact with Remote DOM.
 - [`@remote-ui/vue`](https://www.npmjs.com/package/@remote-ui/vue).
 This library was always poorly maintained.
-The new DOM-based API works well with Vite without any additional configuration, so we’ve removed this dedicated integration.
+The new DOM-based API works well with Vue without any additional configuration, so we’ve removed this dedicated integration.
 - [`@remote-ui/traversal`](https://www.npmjs.com/package/@remote-ui/traversal).
 The tree traversal utilities provided by this library are all supported natively by the DOM.
 - [`@remote-ui/testing`](https://www.npmjs.com/package/@remote-ui/testing).
 There are many other great libraries for testing DOM code.